 Overall, the Pollock project was a hit.
 Even when more than one of the kids started scooping paint with their hands from the pie plates onto the canvas and then smearing it around like finger paint.
 I never said they couldn't do that, right?
 My mantra with child art projects: It's About the Process, Not the Product!
 They loved it and I came home with paint in my hair, on my back, even my watchband got a smear - obviously, a successful day at school.
 Seeing the kids enjoy themselves and let loose with creativity is what it's all about.

 Less successful was my Dada project a la Marcel Duchamp.
 I attempted Happy Accident art where the kids dip string in paint and drop it from above their paper to see in what shape the string lands.
 They liked it for a few minutes, but most wandered off.
 BUT, the bigger success that time was the book I read.
 Whereas they didn't love the Pollock book (Little S said she didn't like the pics - they were in this loose illustrative style), the kids were captivated as I read them Art by Patrick McDonnell.
-This book is our family favorite, given by my dad to Little S when she was 2.
-It was the first book she memorized - she LOVES it and I do, too.

 So, save the arts in your schools and love the arts in your homes.